 Payroll for temp or short-term household employees: What you need to know

-Learn about the tax and payroll rules surrounding temporary caregivers
+Learn about the tax and payroll rules for hiring temporary caregivers

 When you think of nannies, senior caregivers and other household employees, you probably think of someone working year-round in a family’s home.
 But what if your nanny only works for you part of the year — say during the summer when the kids are out of school?
 Do you still need to pay taxes?
 Or what if you employ three senior caregivers over the course of the year?
 Do you need to put them all on payroll?